andreassolberg/jso/README.md

 * `permanent_scope`: A scope that indicates that the lifetime of the access token is infinite. (not well-tested.)
 * `response_type`: Default response_type for all authorization requests.
 Default: `token`.
 Can be overriden to in example use OpenID Connect
 * `debug`: Default set to `false`.
 Set this to `true` to enable debug logging to console.
+* `request`: Optional additional request paramters added to the request.
+Useful for adding all the available OpenID Connect options

 ### Catching the response when the user is returning